HumanCellAtlas/data-consumer-vignettes/README.md

-# data-consumer-vignettes
+# DCP Data Consumer Vignettes

-Simple walk-throughs of interacting with the DCP as a downstream data consumer.
+This repo contains some naive attempts at using the HCA DCP to accomplish some downstream data tasks.